opencomputeproject/onie/docs/GettingStarted.md

 but the http://onie.org website contains a variety of installation methods including via USB, over the network, and even via ssh.

+The resulting installation has a default account ("root") with a default password ("onl").
+The network interface is disabled by default so that you can change the root password before the system comes up.

 ONL Manual Install
 ------------------------------------------------